How do we define complex elements in XML Schema?

 </xs:all>

-<choice> one or more child elements can be used.
+<choice> allows one of the listed child elements to be used.

 <xs:choice>